Office of Elementary and Secondary Education, Department of Education.

 Please note the following:

-- You must complete the electronic submission of your grant application by midnight, Washington, DC time, on the application deadline date.
-G5 will not accept an application for this competition after 11:59:59 p.m., Washington, DC time, on the application deadline date.
+- You must complete the electronic submission of your grant application by midnight, Eastern Time, on the application deadline date.
+G5 will not accept an application for this competition after 11:59:59 p.m., Eastern Time, on the application deadline date.
 Therefore, we strongly recommend that you do not wait until the application deadline date to begin the application process.

-- The hours of operation of the G5 Web site are 6:00 a.m.
+- The hours of operation of the G5 website are 6:00 a.m.
 Monday until 9:00 p.m.
 Wednesday; and 6:00 a.m.
 Thursday until 3:00 p.m.
-Sunday, Washington, DC time.
-Please note that, because of maintenance, the system is unavailable between 3:00 p.m. on Sundays and 6:00 a.m. on Mondays, and between 9:00 p.m. on Wednesdays and 6:00 a.m. on Thursdays, Washington, DC time.
-Any modifications to these hours are posted on the G5 Web site.
+Sunday, Eastern Time.
+Please note that, because of maintenance, the system is unavailable between 3:00 p.m. on Sundays and 6:00 a.m. on Mondays, and Start Printed Page 16475between 9:00 p.m. on Wednesdays and 6:00 a.m. on Thursdays, Eastern Time.
+Any modifications to these hours are posted on the G5 website.

 - You will not receive additional point value because you submit your application in electronic format, nor will we penalize you if you qualify for an exception to the electronic submission requirement, as described elsewhere in this section, and submit your application in paper format.